samseager/startup/README.md

 #### Startup HTML and CSS Assignment
-I learned more about float and auto like using auto to put things in places I need I also learned alot about styling in line comments as well as using the column and row classes for bootstrap
+I learned more about float and auto like using auto to put things in places I need I also learned alot about styling in line comments as well as using the column and row classes for bootstrap ./deployFiles.sh -k ~samuel/260.pem -h whatshouldwewatch.click -s startup I also learned about how important it is to seperate portions of you html code to prevent style errors